353words/json/README.md

 One lines 24-34 you loop over the steaming data.
 Since you don't know how much data is coming, you run an empty `for` loop.
 On line 25 you define the event to be decoded and on line 26 you decode the current event.
-On line 27 you check for `io.EOF` that signals end of data.
+On line 27 you check for `io.EOF` that signals the end of data.

 ### Conclusion